128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-auth        security and authorization messages authpriv    security and authorization messages (private) cron        cron daemon messages daemon      system daemons without separate facility kern        kernel messages lpr         line printer subsystem messages mail        mail subsystem messages news        USENET news subsystem messages syslog      messages generated internally by syslog user        generic user-level messages uucp        UUCP messages local0      syslog local use 0 facility reserved for local use local1      syslog local use 1 facility reserved for local use local2      syslog local use 2 facility reserved for local use local3      syslog local use 3 facility reserved for local use local4      syslog local use 4 facility reserved for local use local5      syslog local use 5 facility reserved for local use local6      syslog local use 6 facility reserved for local use local7      syslog local use 7 facility reserved for local use any         match any syslog facility
+- auth: security and authorization messages
+- authpriv: security and authorization messages (private)
+- cron: cron daemon messages
+- daemon: system daemons without separate facility
+- kern: kernel messages
+- lpr: line printer subsystem messages
+- mail: mail subsystem messages
+- news: USENET news subsystem messages
+- syslog: messages generated internally by syslog
+- user: generic user-level messages
+- uucp: UUCP messages
+- local0: syslog local use 0 facility reserved for local use
+- local1: syslog local use 1 facility reserved for local use
+- local2: syslog local use 2 facility reserved for local use
+- local3: syslog local use 3 facility reserved for local use
+- local4: syslog local use 4 facility reserved for local use
+- local5: syslog local use 5 facility reserved for local use
+- local6: syslog local use 6 facility reserved for local use
+- local7: syslog local use 7 facility reserved for local use
+- any: match any syslog facility

 ## `configure authority router system syslog protocol`